Spinal narrowing — definition

-When spinal stenosis causes nerve compression or the irritation of the spinal cord, symptoms such as pain, tingling, numbness, or weakness within the muscle group innervated by the affected nerve can arise.
-This can occur at any level of the spine, and the classification of spinal stenosis generally is based on its location (cervical, thoracic or lumbar spine), its cause, or the anatomical component involved:
+When spinal stenosis causes nerve compression or the irritation of the spinal cord or other nerves, local and radiating symptoms such as pain, tingling, numbness or weakness can develop.
+This can occur at any level of the spine, and the classification of spinal stenosis generally is based on its location, its cause or the part of the anatomy involved.
+A few common examples include:

 - Congenital stenosis — narrowing as a result of an inherited defective condition

-- Degenerative stenosis – narrowing as a result of a condition such as osteoarthritis or degenerative disc disease
+- Degenerative stenosis — narrowing as a result of an age-related condition such as osteoarthritis or degenerative disc disease

-- Foraminal stenosis – narrowing of the intervertebral foramina, where the nerve roots exit the spinal canal
+- Foraminal stenosis — narrowing of the foramina, which are openings where the nerve roots exit the spinal canal

 - Lateral recess stenosis — narrowing within the tract where the nerve roots exit the spinal canal and thread toward the foramina